What Is The Best Channel For Transactional Communication

 There are scenarios when you need to order something and just finished the transaction.
 The payment has been deducted from your account, but it has not redirected to the main page and the error page appears.

 Due to an absence of communication (or misleading communication) announcing if the order has been placed or not, you buy it again, ending up with double transactions sometimes.
 Though the money is refunded in a few days, the situation is disturbing.

 Now that you agree that a mode of communication is necessary to keep things intact (yes, even your heart), let’s see which transaction communication channel you should be looking at.

-Email and SMS is what most product managers depend on while communicating with end users.
-While these channels have existed for a while-given the options we have-the current user experience is limiting.
+Email and SMS are what most product managers depend on while communicating with end users.
+While these channels have existed for a while-given the options we have the current user experience is limiting.
 Though they have their own set of advantages and disadvantages, let’s evaluate how the SMS, Web Push, Email and App push notifications fair on the identified metrics and how best the user experience can be improved.

 Delivery report and CTR

 Delivery reports are essential for you to know that users receive the information.
 Transactional communication plays a critical role for the consumer.
 Hence the delivery report is necessary to run things smoothly.
 Click through Rate (CTR) shows if the user has interacted with your message.

 SMS – In SMS, one can check if the message has reached the users.
 The delivery report assures that the information reaches the user.
 As far as CTR’s are concerned, it is a cumbersome process to check whether the user has opened the message and if they clicked a CTA.

 Web Push – One can check the delivery report and the CTRs with ease by checking out the dashboard to see if the user clicked the messages.
 The open rates can also be tracked.